225-201-Great Vocals

 Writer/Composer: Barry Gibb / Robin Gibb / Maurice Gibb (1977)

-This Pop/Rock song defines Disco mania—and from one of the most successful musicals in movie history, this became an instantly recognizable signature hit for this Australian group.
+This Pop / Rock song defines Disco mania—and from one of the most successful musicals in movie history, this became an instantly recognizable signature hit for this 3-man Australian group.
 They dominated the 1970s with their infectious rhythms and falsetto harmonies, and this is one of their best examples.
-This song, their second spot on our list, has become the ultimate iconic disco anthem.
-Their high harmonies are extraordinary in this offering, and it instantly shot actor John Travolta to superstadom…A Whimsical, Musical Museum Piece!
+This song, their 2nd spot on our list, has become the ultimate iconic Disco anthem.
+Their high harmonies are extraordinary in this offering, and it instantly shot actor John Travolta to superstardom.
+With one of the most unique sounds in music history, is it any wonder…A Whimsical, Musical Museum Piece!

 214. CHANCES ARE (1957)